Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

 _Control_ | _Definition_
 ---- | ----
-**P** Control | Proportional controller: provides an output (steering action) directly proportional to the cross-track error **D** Control | Derivative controller: provides an output directly proportional to the _time derivative_ of the cross-track error.
-This helps preventing overshoots that would rise with the Proporional action only
+**P** Control | Proportional controller: provides an output (steering action) directly proportional to the cross-track error.
+**D** Control | Derivative controller: provides an output directly proportional to the _time derivative_ of the cross-track error.
+This helps preventing overshoots that would rise with the Proporional action only.
 **I** Control | Integral controller: provides an output directly proportional to the _integral (on time)_ of the cross-track error.
 This eliminates the effects of biases that would affect a pure PD controller, and allows a steady state error = 0.

 The proportionality coefficients for each of the actions are often referred to as the controller's _Gains_.